peetereczek/openauto-audi-api/README.md

  - read date and time from dis/fis and set it on Raspberry Pi.
 Recommended, if Raspberry Pi has no internet connection in the car.
  - read reverse gear message from canbus to activate reversecamer.
 Reversecamera must be connected to Raspberry Pi, not to RNS-E or av-input modules for RNS-E.
  - read longpress down left rns-e button near wheel to activate reversecamera manualy.
  - control rns-e by reading rns-e button presses.
 This works on the whole system and not only on openauto pro gui.
-Im using that in kodi to navigate too (see kodi keymap editor).
  - read ignition off message to shutdown the raspberry pi.
 Should be only relevant if you have permanent power to raspberry pi.
  - read pulling key message to shutdown the raspberry pi.
 Should be only relevant if you have permanent power to raspberry pi.
  - if reversecamera is on by gear detection, and forward gear gets detected, turn the camera off with delay.
 Better for parking situations :-)